surgical-vision/ttrack/README.md

 incorporates a Random Forest classifier and a level-set based segmentation system to determine pose in 3D dimenesions.
-The system is currently being developed to tracking MIS instruments but can easily be extended to track any rigid object.
+The system is currently being developed to tracking MIS instruments but can easily be extended to track almost any rigid object.

 Dependencies
 ------------